Bots-from-Scratch/SocksOnBots/README.md

 ## Requirements

 [Node.js](https://nodejs.org) is required to install dependencies and run scripts via `npm`.
-Use the LTS version to avoid a bug in the biuld process.
+Use the LTS version to avoid a bug in the build process.

 ## Available Commands